 The most significant use of SaaS is that it can be accessed from anywhere.
 SaaS works in the cloud, which provides services at a very fast pace.
 Earlier, there used to be a server room connected to a leased line.
 There were multiple computers and storage devices to manage the workload with additional overhead electricity costing.
 As the service moved to the cloud, the enterprises are saving the bulk of their investments, time, Manned workforce, and energy.
 On the cloud, everything works efficiently and with updated technology which saves enterprises from being vulnerable to spyware attacks.

 In India, the evolution of SaaS happened in the years 2012 to 2014.
 It is the time when Indian businesses realized how their competitors are leveraging SaaS and optimizing the scale.
+Some examples of, Indian SaaS companies are Zoho, Freshworks, Agile CRM, etc.

 The scope of any service depends on where we live.
 The South-East Asian countries and the South American countries are still trying to catch up with the adaptation of SaaS.
 They will take their own sweet time because there are government regulations and the frameworks are not in place, so what a person may start in another country is not possible in these countries.